 Hexawise supports exporting in several different formats.
 Mind maps can be a great option if a tester wants to get quick, actionable guidance from stakeholders about which variation ideas should (or should not) be included.
 Mind maps quickly demonstrates to stakeholders that the test designers have thought about the testing objectives clearly and they give stakeholders an opportunity to provide useful feedback more quickly as compared to having stakeholders read through long documents filled with test scripts.

 Detailed test scripts (complete with stepped-out tester instructions and rule-generated Expected Results) can be exported also:

 The detailed test scripts shown above were created using Hexawise's Auto-Scripts feature.

 At Hexawise, we regularly customize export formats to exactly match our client's specific formatting requirements.
-This can make exporting from Hexawise and importing into your customized version of HP QC / HP ALM very quick and easy.
+This can make exporting from Hexawise and importing into your customized version of Micro Focus ALM / QC very quick and easy.